 2. Avoid the wrong or a bad hire

-A major reason to conduct background and reference checks is to avoid hiring someone with a history of workplace violence.
-It also reveals if the candidate is the right fit for the team and organisation.
+A major reason to conduct background and reference checks could possibly be to avoid hiring someone with a history of workplace violence.
+It may also reveals if the candidate is the right fit for the team and organisation.

 3. Ensure proper due diligence is conducted

-As hiring remote staff and working from home becomes the new normal, you need to do your due diligence on who you hire.
+As hiring staff remotely and working from home becomes the new normal, you need to do your due diligence on who you hire.

 A background, employment or pre-employment check is the term given to a process where a recruiter verifies relevant details about a candidate.
 Candidate information could include the person’s identity, criminal records, and education or employment history.

-There is no standard background check; it may vary depending on the organisational need and the filled role.
+There is no standard background check, this depends on the organisational needs and the employment role.

-While there are many types of employment verification services, the most commonly used checks by companies are listed below:
+While there are many types of employment verification services, the most commonly used checks by companies are:

 Let’s understand the different types of employment checks that can be used as due diligence for a hiring decision: